[whatwg] Canvas line styles comments

 giecrilj at stegny.2a.pl

-so that it is not contained in the convex hull of the stroke path segments
+One of the possible arcs is in the convex hull of those stroke path

 From: whatwg-bounces at lists.whatwg.org

 [mailto:whatwg-bounces at lists.whatwg.org] On Behalf Of Philip Taylor

 On 02/02/2008, Kristof Zelechovski <giecrilj at stegny.2a.pl> wrote: